 Let’s face it, no-one expects much from their lawn during the months of February and March.
 After weeks of rain and cold temperatures, chances are your patch of grass is a muddy mess – which is going to be pretty well unusable until spring finally arrives.
 This is even more the case if you have pets or children.

-Many people decide to solve the problem by installing artificial grass, especially in London… but we say no!
+Many people decide to solve the problem by installing artificial grass, especially in cold places such as London… but we say no!
 Embrace your mud pit in these exciting and interesting ways, and you’ll discover that mud really can be glorious.

 1. Start Your Own Pig Farm